-In the world of how to wear wedding rings and engagement rings, there are no hard-and-fast rules.
-Even the most “universal” traditions, as you’ll soon see, are subject to variations.
+There are no hard-and-fast rules in the world of how to wear wedding and engagement rings.
+As you’ll soon see, even the most “universal” traditions are subject to variations.
 It all depends on the ring wearer’s particular culture and style.

 So what should YOU do?
 Read on to find out.

 Now that you’ve started thinking about the perfect way to stack on your bands, you might be wondering how exactly to wear engagement and wedding rings together.
-It’s easy to feel confused about wedding rings or bridal sets, but the truth is there are no rules that you need to follow.
-There is no right or wrong way, it’s all completely up to you!
+It’s easy to feel confused about wedding rings or bridal sets.
+There is no right or wrong way.
+It’s all completely up to you!

 What’s The Right Way To Wear A Wedding Ring?

-Although, in many western cultures, the wedding ring finger is traditionally said to be the fourth finger on the left hand.
+However, in many Western cultures, the wedding ring finger is traditionally said to be the fourth finger on the left hand.
 But, the “ring finger” is not the same in all cultures and countries.
 It also may depend on local tradition, religion, and personal preference.

 What’s The Difference Between A Wedding Ring And An Engagement Ring?